The Turing Synthetic Radar Dataset: A dataset for pulse deinterleaving: Generating a Realistic Radar Pulse Train Dataset

 We introduced a substantial label imbalance with some pulse trains being represented by the same emitter at a proportion of up to 99.7\%, which leads to a median per-emitter contribution of 2.4\%.
 Whilst this is intended to mimic realistic scenarios which most current deinterleaving models struggle with, the high proportion of strongly dominating transmitters is likely exaggerated.

-Analysing distributions (Figure \ref{fig:parameter-dists}) and correlations (Figure \ref{fig:correlations}) between PDWs suggests that features are mostly independent of each other, although some moderate positive and negative correlations exist due to physical constraints (i.e., amplitude, frequency, and pulse width, Figure \ref{fig:correlations}).
+Analysing distributions (Figure \ref{fig:parameter-dists}) and Spearman correlations (Figure \ref{fig:correlations}) between PDWs suggests that features are mostly independent of each other, although some moderate positive and negative correlations exist due to physical constraints (i.e., amplitude, frequency, and pulse width, Figure \ref{fig:correlations}).
+No subset of these properties is sufficient for explaining any other PDW characteristic.
 These data therefore require the use of methods which extract higher-order patterns to deinterleave.

 To summarise, the TSRD is the first publicly available, synthetically generated, comprehensive dataset with varying complexity, mimicking ideal and real-wold scenarios for model development on pulse trains represented as PDWs.